Wonders of the Forest - A Slow Photography Workshop in Olympic National Park

-Join Eric Bennett and me in May 2021 for a Slow Photography Workshop focusing on the amazing lush and mossy forests of Olympic National Park.
+Join me and Eric Bennett in May 2021 for a Slow Photography Workshop focusing on the amazing lush and mossy forests of Olympic National Park.
 This is not your standard photography workshop.
 Instead of rushing around from location to location, leaving little opportunity to develop a relationship with the scene you’re shooting, we will be taking our time, camping on location, and building a personal connection with the forest we will be photographing.
 Join our fireside chats each evening as we discuss introspective topics that get to the bottom of your motivations.
 Fall asleep each night and wake up each morning under a canopy of lush mossy branches while a rushing glacial river provides a soothing soundtrack.
 Tune out from the world and immerse yourself in an inspiring environment that is sure to get your creative juices flowing without interruption.

 OUR WORKSHOP PHILOSOPHY